semgrep/semgrep/docs/experimental.md

 ## Typed Metavariables

-  Experimental support for typed metavariables is available for Java and Go in semgrep.
+  Experimental support for typed metavariables is available for Java and Go in Semgrep.
 Typed metavariables specify that the metavariable is only matched if it is of a specific type.
 For example, you may want to specifically check that == is never used for Strings:

   ```
  (String $X) == $Y